IBM-Cloud/ansible-collection-ibm/docs/ibm_org.rst

   auditors (False, list, None)
     The IBMID of the users who will have auditor role in this org, ex - user@example.com

-  users (False, list, None)
-    The IBMID of the users who will have user role in this org, ex - user@example.com

-  tags (False, list, None)
-    None

   id (False, str, None)